The Theological Examining Committee is responsible for:

 Candidates coming under care will be examined by the TVP Pastoral Care Committee.
 In addition to appearing before the Pastoral Care Committee, applicants for candidacy must also appear before the TVP to give their testimony, their call to the ministry, and answer any questions the Elders put to them.

 Those interested in becoming candidates should contact the chair of the Pastoral Care Committee TE John Herberich.

 CANDIDATES for LICENSURE and ORDINATION

-When you submit paperwork, please send it to both TE Hitchings (firstname.lastname@example.org) and his administrative assistant, Jennifer West (email@example.com).
+When you submit paperwork, please send it to both TE Hitchings (email@example.com) and his administrative assistant, Jennifer West (firstname.lastname@example.org).
 All paperwork is due by 5 p.m. on the Monday 30 days prior to the next TEC meeting (see Upcoming Important Dates).
 In order to begin exams, you will need to have your views statement approved by the committee chairman two weeks before you wish to begin your exams.
 If your views statement is submitted less than two weeks before the paperwork deadline, you will need to wait until the following quarter to take your exams and come before the committee.
 See upcoming dates for views statement deadline and deadlines for all other paperwork.

 For BOTH LICENSURE AND ORDINATION you will need to provide:

 - a Candidate Information Form